 We baked Aunt Betty’s Zucchini Bread Recipe in one pound coffee cans so we would have zucchini bread as special as Aunt Betty.

+Traditional Zucchini Bread recipe that is baked into round loaves.
+This Zucchini Bread recipe has an amazing array of spices and pecans.
 We hoped we did it justice in tribute to this wonderful lady that made sure everyone felt better just being in her presence.

 Here’s to you Aunt Betty, you are missed so very much.

 If you enjoyed this Round Loaf Zucchini Bread then see these: